 One of the few clear views of the EF5 tornado near the town of Phil Campbell.
 The tornado was hidden behind sheets of rain and cloud for much of its life.

 □ During the April 2011 Super Outbreak, one of the most impressive tornadic events in recorded history swept through six counties in northern Alabama.
 The massive and often invisible EF5 tornado left one of the longest damage paths in history, traveling 132 miles from Marion County, Alabama to Franklin County, Tennessee.
-Well-built homes were left as bare slabs from Hackleburg to Tanner, a distance of nearly 70 miles.
+Well-built homes were left as bare slabs from the town of Hackleburg to Tanner, a distance of nearly 70 miles.
 With a forward speed often in excess of 70mph, the storm was one of the fastest F5 tornadoes ever recorded.
-Despite hitting mostly rural areas, the storm caused 72 fatalities and killed an unusually high number of people above ground in the EF5 damage streak.
+Despite hitting mostly rural areas, the tornado caused 72 fatalities and had one of the highest injury to fatality ratios in recent history.

 In terms of destructive potential, the Phil Campbell tornado caused one of the largest swaths of EF5 damage in history.
 Had the same tornado passed through a major metropolitan area, such as Dallas or St. Louis, the number of deaths would have undoubtably surpassed 1,000.

 Click each photo to enlarge.